box/developer.box.com/content/guides/collaborations/connect-slack-to-group-collabs/6-test-bot.md

 </Message>

-To find the ID of a file or folder in a Box account, load up the file or folder within [the Box site](https://box.com), then look at the URL.
+To find the ID of a file or folder in a Box account, load up the file or folder within [the Box site][box], then look at the URL.
 The ID will be the last string in the URL, often right after a section which includes either `/file/` or `/folder/`.